 There is also an option to stay in 'Studio Khan', a dormitory-style cabin which can sleep up to 20 people.
 The sleeping in the studio is with sleeping bags on mattresses over a wooden floor.
 With heaters in the winter and cool natural breeze when summer.
 Blankets and bed sheets are available by request.

-Lunch: Sandwiches, fruits, energy bars.
+Lunch: Sandwiches, fruits, energy bars, pitta bread with vegetables and dips.

+Dinner: Traditional dishes such as shakshuka, falafel, couscous and homemade soups.
 On the night camping in the crater you will be served Potjie, a vegetarian South African dish cooked over open fire in an iron pot containing of vegetables, grains, and rice and sometimes meat.

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.